 - A coated tongue (white, yellow, brown), swelling of the lymph nodes in the neck/head area or proud flesh on the tongue are possible side effects, as well as foreign body sensation.

 Concerns & Questions:

 Should there be unexpected problems during the healing process, or should you have any doubts, contact your piercer immediately or write to us.
-Most complications can be straightened out quickly.
-In case of an emergency occurring outside of our work hours, go immediately to the hospital.
+Most complications, also hypertrophic scars can be straightened out quickly with the right treatment.
+In case of an emergency occurring outside of our work hours, go to the hospital immediately.